At a Glance

 - The baby’s health care provider or a health care provider at a Newborn Screening Regional Treatment Centre will discuss the results with the baby’s family.

 - A sweat test is a painless test that measures the amount of salt in a baby’s sweat.
+It is one of the best ways to check for CF.

 - Possible Follow-up Test ResultsOpen